• Skip to primary navigation

 • Remove from the heat.
 With hot pan holders on immediately stir in the vanilla.
 It may bubble and spit a bit!
 Continue to stir until it is completely incorporated, about a minute.

-• Ladle into clean, sterilized glass mason jars.
+• Immediately ladle the hot jam into clean, sterilized glass mason jars.

 • Using a paper towel clean the top of the jar off completely.
 Add the lid and screw top.
 Screw the lid on tightly.